tareksabry1337/SwiftConnect/Documentation/Transformers.md

 ```

 This plays very well with repository design pattern, maybe you can create a transformer that saves the data to your local db directly ? the possibilities are unlimited yet the code is very simple.

-#### Reactive Transformers

-SwiftConnect comes with reactive transformers for both the most famous Reactive programming libraries in Swift [RxSwift](https://github.com/ReactiveX/RxSwift) and [Bond](https://github.com/DeclarativeHub/Bond)

-Do you use another library that's not listed here ?
-Just roll out your own transformer and submit a PR !